-- For subdivision resource consents: prior to issue of the section 224c certificate - For other resource consents: 180 days from granting or prior to the commencement of consent, whichever is earlier. - For building consents: 180 days from granting or prior to Code Compliance Certificate, whichever is earlier. - For service connections: prior to connection.
+- For subdivision resource consents: prior to issue of the section 224c certificate. - For other resource consents: prior to the commencement of consent. - For building consents: prior to Code Compliance Certificate. - For service connections: prior to connection. - For certificates of acceptance: prior to issue.